kyanjd/smart-scraper/README.md

 - add new docstrings to used functions
 - ~~fix reduce systems (2)~~
 - evaluate the usage of sentencepiece vs BPE for tokenizer with T5
+- fix tokenizer performance from hub not retaining tags

 Process:
 - input a DOI referring to a tribology paper